Favourite Author-Illustrators (and the Books That Stayed With Me)

 Anna Walker – Mr Huff

-There are a lot of picture books about anxiety, but this one feels lived in.
-It doesn’t arrive as an idea.
-It arrives as a presence.
-Something heavy and persistent that follows the character around, shifting in size and weight depending on how it’s met.
-What stands out is how physical it feels, which is really down to the beautiful illustrations.
+Something heavy and persistent follows the main character around, shifting in size and weight depending on a given scenario.
+What stands out is how physical it feels, which is really down to the beautiful illustrations and truly tremendous character design.
 Anna is a playful illustrator.
-You can almost see the expereimentation she has done in the lead up to the book’s creation.
+You can almost see the experimentation she has done in the lead up to the book’s creation.
 The expressions, the body language, the fun she has with her skilfully rendered backgrounds.
 Then there’s the way the character moves through the page, the way space closes in and opens out again.
 You recognise Mr Huff for what he is without being told.

 I chose this book of Anna’s instead of the glorious Florette, even though she created the most glorious window for this in my shop, because I’ve had a lot of experience with kids experiencing debilitating anxiety.
 And this book creates a real way for kids and adults to come together with a visual and narrative language to talk about it.
-It makes for a wonderful prompter in a classroom setting in getting kids to draw and create mini stories about big feelings that follow them around.
+It makes for a wonderful prompter in a classroom or home setting in getting kids to draw and create mini stories about big feelings that follow them around.

 Chris Van Allsburg – Jumanji